I think the

 I used Androids for a while but had generally poor experiences with them, and they generally lasted about eight to nine months before a hardware failure required replacement.
 The last and most egregious failure came when my Moto Z would fail to detect an internal battery when transitioning from a 70℉ building to a 10℉ Utah winter and simply shut down until it was plugged into a wall.

 I gave up and bought an iPhone X, which I used (and harshly) from late 2017 to mid 2020.
 It still works, but I got an iPhone 11 Pro which I am using now.

 KDE Plasma offers integration with Android phones which I quite liked, but the macOS-to-iOS integration is also very good.
 Between the conjoined software and the fact that, observably, Apple hardware is just better able to survive existing with me than anyone else, I don’t anticipate migrating back without a significant cause.

 VSCode’s ability to split into a client/server connection and run on remote servers, inside local containers, or across hypervisors makes it an invaluable single-service environment for anything I’m doing.
-This ability is basically the primary reason I don’t feel an urgent need to repair my desktop, since while my laptop is still seven years old and not in shape to be doing thermally intensive work, it is perfectly able to be a thin client to a rented machine elsewhere.
+I make it a point to conscientiously object to ever learning Vim or Emacs.

 I serve media with Plex (happy to share with you if you’d like), and synchronize my files across devices with SyncThing (works on Linux, not very well on iOS) and Dropbox (natively works on iOS, ended their Linux support).

 I write fancy documents such as my résumé with Typst.